August 28th-29th, 2021 (Retreat)

 Students will pick an issue that they are passionate about ie. the environment, racial justice, gender issues, etc., and learn how to fight for what they believe in.
 All projects and trips will be for and planned by our teens.
 The cohort will be guided by Jewish values and Jewish texts.

-Details: This 16-month journey will consist of cohort meetings twice a month (the first meeting is on April 18th).
+Details: This 16-month journey will consist of cohort meetings for 3 hours once a month on Sundays from 11-2 pm.
 This project is open to any teen in grades 8-12th, in 2021-22.

-Costs: The cost of the 16-month program is $650, but does not include the Spring 2022 trip.
-The estimated cost (depending on travel, plane tickets and COVID) for the Spring Break trip is $1800 including land costs, plane, housing and food.
+Costs: The cost of the 16-month (April 2021-June 2022) program is $650, but does not include the Spring 2022 trip.
+The estimated cost (depending on travel, plane tickets, and COVID) for the Spring Break trip is $1800 including land costs, plane, housing, and food.
 CCM does not turn anyone away for lack of funds.
-Please apply regardless of financial situation.
+Please apply regardless of your financial situation.
 Payment plans and scholarships will be arranged upon acceptance into the program.

 This initiative is funded by a generous grant from the SF Jewish Federation's Teen Initiative.